Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/plant/twig-blight.md

 NoteIcon: monster
 BestiaryType: plant
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 32, Curse of Strahd, Tales from the Yawning Portal, Ghosts of Saltmarsh, The Wild Beyond the Witchlight, Phandelver and Below: The Shattered Obelisk.
-Available in the Basic Rules.
+Available in the Basic Rules."
 ---
 # [Twig Blight](2-Mechanics/CLI/bestiary/plant/twig-blight.md)
 *Source: Monster Manual p.
 32, Curse of Strahd, Tales from the Yawning Portal, Ghosts of Saltmarsh, The Wild Beyond the Witchlight, Phandelver and Below: The Shattered Obelisk.
 Available in the Basic Rules.*